 Thanksgiving is a truly American holiday.
 Families get together for dinner and fun.
-Most people know the origin of Thanksgiving, but most do not know all the facts and trivia associated with Thanksgiving.
+Most people know the origin of Thanksgiving, but many do not know all the facts and trivia associated with the day.

 This article shares Thanksgiving trivia, facts, and some fun activities for your family get-together.
-You will find some fun Thanksgiving trivia questions and answers to stump your guests.
-Additionally, we have a Thanksgiving Quiz to test your knowledge.
-We close this article with a list of Thanksgiving activities and games.
+You will find Thanksgiving trivia questions and answers to stump your guests, a Thanksgiving Quiz to test your knowledge, and a list of Thanksgiving activities and games.

 Thanksgiving Quiz